Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Experiments

-For these experiments, we first train a CNN on MNIST \citep{lecun1998_mnist} and a ResNet18 \citep{he2016deep} on CIFAR10 \citep{cifar10} as target models.
-Because these models are deterministic, trained on the whole training set and not quantized, the only generalization bounds of the literature that we can compare with are: the \textbf{partition-based bound} of \citet{than2025non} (see \cref{thm:partition}), and the \textbf{norm-based bounds}, among which we present the results of \citet{galanti2023normbased} (see \cref{thm:norm}), which is only defined for the zero-one loss.
+For these experiments, we first train a CNN on MNIST \citep{lecun1998_mnist} and a ResNet18 \citep{he2016deep} on \mbox{CIFAR10} \citep{cifar10} as target models.
+Because these models are deterministic, trained on the whole training set and not quantized, the only generalization bounds of the literature that we can compare with are: the \textbf{partition-based bound} of \citet{than2025non} (see \cref{thm:partition}), and \textbf{norm-based bounds}, among which we present the results of \citet{galanti2023normbased} (see \cref{thm:norm}), which is only defined for the zero-one loss.
 Note that for the partition-based bound, contrary to the original paper, we compute the partition on the disagreement set, to obtain non-vacuous results.
 See \cref{app:partition} for an ablation study on the way of computing the partition.
 Tables~\ref{tab:summary_risk} and~\ref{tab:summary_loss} report a summary of the value of our new disagreement bounds for all the experiments, where we specify the generalization framework from the literature used to certify the surrogate model.
-We observe that both norm-based bounds and partition-based bounds are unsuited to certify the target model both on MNIST and on CIFAR10: norm-based bounds are vacuous as cross-entropy maximises the network's weight norms \citep{galanti2023normbased}, and partition-based bounds are almost trivial, as they estimate a generalization performance close to a random predictor's one (90\%).
+The disagreement bounds displayed were obtained without considering the disagreement by choosing the surrogates with the tightest generalization bounds.
+We observe that both norm-based bounds and partition-based bounds are unsuited to certify the target model both on MNIST and on CIFAR10: norm-based bounds are vacuous as cross-entropy maximizes the network's weight norms \citep{galanti2023normbased}, and partition-based bounds are almost trivial, as they estimate a generalization performance close to a random predictor (90\%).
 Moreover, the latter cannot differentiate between two problems of varying complexities, such as MNIST and CIFAR10.

 \ourparagraph{Sample compression} In our first experiment, we use sample-compression bounds to certify the target models on MNIST and CIFAR10.
-To do so, we train neural networks with the same architecture as the targets using P2L \citep{paccagnan_pick_learn_2023} and coreset methods such as Random Coreset, k-Center Greedy \citep{sener2017active}, Forgetting \citep{Forgetting} and DeepFool \citep{ducoffe2018adversarial}.
+To do so, we train neural networks with the same architecture as the targets using Pick-To-Learn (P2L) \citep{paccagnan_pick_learn_2023} and coreset methods such as Random Coreset, k-Center Greedy \citep{sener2017active}, Forgetting \citep{Forgetting} and DeepFool \citep{ducoffe2018adversarial}.